 1. Non-landed private properties (e.g. condos)

-» Sellers pays usually 2% (sometimes much higher; more room to negotiate as situations tend to be more unique)
+Seller usually pays 2% (sometimes much higher; there’s more room to negotiate as situations tend to be more unique).

 NO FIXED RULES

 Similar to rental commission, again there are no fixed rules on commission and everything is negotiable depending on the situation.
-The commissions structure on buying properties is usually even more negotiable as situation tend to be even more unique.
+The commission structure on buying properties is usually even more negotiable as situations tend to be even more unique.
 Notable exceptions include:

-» Commissions demanded by buyer’s agent may sometimes be much higher as well, especially if the buyer’s agent is representing an overseas buyer and doing a lot more work to help the buyer make a decision (doubling up as investment advisors).
+- Commissions demanded by the buyer’s agent may sometimes be much higher as well, especially if the buyer’s agent is representing an overseas buyer and doing a lot more work to help the buyer make a decision (e.g. doubling up as investment advisors).
 Some agents representing buyers from Hong Kong or China may demand up to 5% commission, from what we have heard.
 In these instances, it would be up to the seller to decide if he is willing to offer that to close the deal.

-» In many cases, and especially in luxury property segment (e.g. above $5m), there can be tiered commission schemes that incentives the seller’s agent to get a higher price – such as “2% commissions on minimum $5M sale price, if closing price above $5M, additional 5% of the selling price”, just as an example.
+- In many cases, and especially in the luxury property segment (e.g. above S$5m), there can be tiered commission schemes that incentivise the seller’s agent to get a higher price.

 As a seller/buyer of a property, how do I save on commission?

-On the other hand, representing yourself can result in a messy and slow transaction at best, and costly legal entanglements and monetary loss at worst.
+On the other hand, if you’re not familiar with the market and the various regulations, representing yourself can result in a messy and slow transaction at best, and costly legal entanglements and monetary loss at worst.

 What if I’m a landlord or tenant?
 Are agents a must?